-Weighing Evidence Credibility
+Weighing Evidence

+Credibility

-- Credibility -the process of weighing the accuracy and reliability of evidence. - To assess credibility, evaluate the: - Source where is the information coming from? - Content-could the witness hear what they say they heard? - Plausibility -does the information even make sense to a reasonable person? - When all three are strong, credibility is strong.
+- Credibility -the process of weighing the accuracy and reliability of evidence. - Primary factors: corroboration and consistency. - To assess credibility, evaluate the: - Source-where is the information coming from? - Content-could the witness hear what they say they heard? - Plausibility -does the information even make sense to a reasonable person? - When all three are strong, credibility is strong.